mink0/pi-media-server/README.md

 # pi-media-server

-Easy install and lightweight media server inteneded to be used on low powered hardware (raspberry pi and such).
+Lightweight media server inteneded to be used on low powered hardware (**Raspberry Pi** and such) based on Docker.
+Basically it is all you need to turn on your **Raspberry Pi 4** into download'n'streaming box in 2020.

 ### Features

-- TOR proxy (http, socks5): preconfigured by deafult for Jackett (to bypass blocking lists)
+- Easy install
+- Configuration will be stored on external device to prevent data loss in case sd card is dead
-- miniDLNA: lightweight and fast DLNA server which provides direct streaming
+- **miniDLNA**: lightweight DLNA server which provides direct streaming and strict folder view
-- Jackett: for searching scraping
+- **Transmission**: it was created to be light & fast on slow hardware
+- **TOR** proxy (http, socks5): to bypass ISP blocking lists
+- **Jackett**: well-known tracker indexer with preconfigured TOR proxy
-- Radarr: for serching movies
+- **Radarr**: for serching movies
-- Sonarr: for searching tv shows
+- **Sonarr**: for searching tv shows
-- Lidarr: for searching music
+- **Lidarr**: for searching music
+- **Nginx**: for easy access using custom dmain names

 ### Media directory tree (will be created automatically on `$MEDIA_DIR`):

-    /downloads
-    /config
-      /jackett
+    /downloads  - used as default for Transmission /config     - all working configuration is stored here /jackett
       /radarr
       /sonarr
       ...
-    /media
-      /movies
+    /media      - all downloaded media are hardlinked or stored there /movies
       /tvshows
       /music